 top of page

 ICM stands for "Intentional Camera Movement."
-What was considered "shaky" in the good old analog days is now an interesting experiment.
-With exposure times between 0.5 and 2 seconds, the camera is deliberately moved along lines of light or edge structures.
-The results are surprising, and it usually takes dozens of attempts to capture a successful image.
+What was once a quality issue in the good old analog days has now become an interesting experiment—intentionally blurred.
+With exposure times between 0.5 and 2 seconds, the camera is deliberately moved along light lines or edge structures.
+The results are surprising, and it usually takes dozens of attempts to capture a perfect image.

-What fascinates me about ICM is that it allows for a focus on the essential.
-Colors, shapes, and moods come to the fore, while the specific "motif" recedes.
-If you like that, I recommend the paintings of Roxanne Bouché Overton —a master in this field.
+What fascinates me about ICM photography is that it allows for a focus on the essential.
+Colors, shapes, and moods come to the foreground, while the specific "subject" recedes.
+If you like that, I recommend the images of Roxanne Bouché Overton —a master in this field.

 bottom of page